• Sign In

 You must factor in all risks and opportunities before taking further steps.
 Do a risk assessment and assess the realistic likelihood and occurrence of the risk identified and determine the level of risk.
 Based on the risk assessment results, select appropriate risk treatment options and determine all controls necessary to implement the information security risk treatment options selected.

-You must create a Statement of Applicability (SoA) that contains the necessary controls and justifications for inclusion, whether they are implemented and justification for exclusions of controls from Annex A.
+You must create a statement of applicability (SoA) that contains the necessary controls and justifications for inclusion, whether they are implemented and justification for exclusions of controls from Annex A.

 Clause 7: Support